Seminar

 Another focus has been the reduction of latency in networked and distributed systems, e.g. by using nearby edge and fog computing resources in addition to the remote cloud, or by using optimised communication protocols to., for instance, rapidly connect client and server.

 In addition to stationary networks, mobile (5G) communication technologies and systems have developed rapidly.
-For example, the COVID tracing application uses mobile devices to track contacts.
+For example, the Covid-19 tracing application uses mobile devices to track contacts.
 This method, known as crowdsensing, can be used more generally to collect large amounts of geographically distributed sensor data.

 This seminar will discuss a wide range of current technologies, protocols and standards that enable the above networked and distributed applications and services.